DamianMac/damianmac.github.io/hireme.md

 I get agile, I mean really get it, not just the "[hey we do a morning stand up](http://damianm.com/articles/doing-agile-software-development)" brand of "Agile", but the real deal.
 Shipping software to production, solving problems and learning from it.

 Similarly with DevOps.
-After having consulted in the "agile" space and seeing the automation and collaboration required to move fast, then working exclusively on a DevOps software product for the past 15 months, I've seen the entire gamut of what people call (and what from) DevOps.
+After having consulted in the "agile" space and seeing the automation and collaboration required to move fast, then working exclusively on a DevOps software product for the past 15 months, I've seen the entire gamut of what people call (and want from) DevOps.

 Service Oriented Architecture, Microservices, distributed architecture, what ever you want to call it, I can do it.
 I've worked on messaging based systems for years now and know how to build architectures that scale, and help the teams to do the same.
 I've been working for a while now on a [Nimbus](http://damianm.com/projects/), an open source service bus library and have not only actually built "microservice architectures" that exist in production systems, but I've spoken about it, consulted on it and [written](http://damianm.com/articles/human-benefits-of-a-microservice-architecture) about it.